This Fig Went From Regular To Looking Like An Alligator From The Wildest Florida Man Sewer

 Killer Croc is not just another villain the Dark Knight chases through the sewers.
 He wasn’t always a sewer demon.

-Waylan Jones had a rare skin condition and sought help from the DC Universe mad scientist, Hugo Strange.
-Unfortunately, through experiments and the Lazarus Pit, Jones was gifted immense strength, a durable, scaly hide that’s resistant to damage, and a keen predatory instinct—features that are captured beautifully in the printing of both the Big Fig and the minifig versions.
+Waylon Jones had a rare skin condition and sought help from the DC Universe mad scientist, Hugo Strange.
+Unfortunately, through experiments and the Lazarus Pit, Jones was gifted immense strength, a durable, scaly hide that’s resistant to damage, and a keen predatory instinct — features that are captured beautifully in the printing of both the Big Fig and the minifig versions.
 This DC villain has a cult following.
 Couple that with the cult following LEGO® DC has and you have yourself an intense LEGO® build.

 The LEGO® Investment Angle Between The Two: Big Fig or Minifig?